 Despite Libya's oil reserves, oil production peaked at over 3 million bbl/d in the late 1960s and has since been in decline.
 The National Oil Corporation (NOC) would like to return oil production capacity back to 3 million bbl/d - a target that the NOC has delayed until 2017.
 Nonetheless, crude oil capacity has increased somewhat over the past decade from 1.43 million bbl/d in 2000 to 1.8 million bbl/d in 2010.
-Crude oil production in 2010 was approximately 1.65 million bbl/d, about 150,000 bbl/d below capacity but still above the production quota set by OPEC, currently at 1.47 million bbl/d.
-Most of the short-term oil production increases are expected to come from enhanced oil recovery (BOR) processes and any major new production in Libya will require additional pipeline capacity but still above the production estimated around 270,000 bbl/d he low.
+Crude oil production in 2010 was approximately 1.65 million bb/d, about 150,000 bbl/d below capacity but still above the production quota set by OPEC, currently at 1.47 million bbl/d.
+Most of the short-term oil production increases are expected to come from enhanced oil recovery (EOR) processes and any major new production in Libya will require additional pipeline capacity for exports.
+With domestic consumption estimated around 270,000 bbl/d in 2010, Libya's net exports (including all liquids) were slightly over 1.5 million bbl/d.
 According to the International Energy Agency (IEA) the vast majority (around 85 percent) of Libyan oil exports are sold to European countries namely Italy, Germany, France, and Spain.
-With the lifting of sanctions against Libya in 2004, the United Stateshas increased its imports of Libyan oil.
+With the lifting of sanctions against Libya in 2004, the United States has increased its imports of Libyan oil.
+According to EIA January through November estimates, the United States has increased its imports of Libyan oil.
 According to EIA January through November estimates, the United States imported an average of 71,000bbl/d from Libya in 2010 (of which, 44,000 bbl/d was crude), up from 56,000 bbl/d in 2005 but a decline from 2007 highs of 117,000 bbl/d.